talon-one/talon_go/docs/CustomerProfileIntegrationRequestV2.md

 `func (o *CustomerProfileIntegrationRequestV2) SetAttributes(v map[string]interface{})`

 SetAttributes gets a reference to the given map[string]interface{} and assigns it to the Attributes field.

+### GetAudiencesChanges

+`func (o *CustomerProfileIntegrationRequestV2) GetAudiencesChanges() ProfileAudiencesChanges`

+GetAudiencesChanges returns the AudiencesChanges field if non-nil, zero value otherwise.

+### GetAudiencesChangesOk

+`func (o *CustomerProfileIntegrationRequestV2) GetAudiencesChangesOk() (ProfileAudiencesChanges, bool)`

+GetAudiencesChangesOk returns a tuple with the AudiencesChanges field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasAudiencesChanges

+`func (o *CustomerProfileIntegrationRequestV2) HasAudiencesChanges() bool`

+HasAudiencesChanges returns a boolean if a field has been set.

+### SetAudiencesChanges

+`func (o *CustomerProfileIntegrationRequestV2) SetAudiencesChanges(v ProfileAudiencesChanges)`

+SetAudiencesChanges gets a reference to the given ProfileAudiencesChanges and assigns it to the AudiencesChanges field.

 ### GetResponseContent